Winnipeg Arts Council

 I have written more in the past two years than in the last fifteen.

 I am both reluctant and full of pride to say these words aloud, one of the sound bites I’ve been touting during media interviews.
 I hold my head held high, but inside I am wrought with survivor’s guilt.
-Then I admonish myself for being ashamed of feeling pride.

 Read more